French cruiser Tage: Armament and armor

 The ship was initially armed with a main battery of six 164.7 mm M1881 28-caliber (cal.) guns carried in individual pivot mounts.
 Four of the guns were mounted in sponsoned on the upper deck, two on each broadside, while the other two were placed in embrasures in the forecastle.
 These weapons were supported by a secondary battery of ten 138.6 mm M1881 30 cal. guns that were carried in a main deck battery amidships.
 For close-range defense against torpedo boats, she carried three 47 mm M1885 3-pounder Hotchkiss guns, a single 47 mm Hotchkiss revolver cannon, and fourteen 37 mm 1-pounder Hotchkiss revolvers, all in individual mounts.
 She also carried seven 356 mm torpedo tubes in her hull above the waterline.
 Two were in the bow, two were on each broadside, and the last was in the stern.

 The ship was protected by a wrought iron armor deck that was 40 mm on the flat portion, increasing to 80 mm on the section that covered her propulsion machinery spaces and magazines.
 Toward the sides of the ship, the deck sloped down and increased in thickness slightly to 44 mm; the sloped sides terminated at the hull 4 ft 3 in below the waterline.
 Both sections of the deck were layered over 14 mm of hull plating.
-Tages bow was reinforced above the deck by 30 mm layered on the 14 mm of hull plating, but the bow was not otherwise strengthened for ramming attacks.
+Tage's bow was reinforced above the deck by 30 mm layered on the 14 mm of hull plating, but the bow was not otherwise strengthened for ramming attacks.
 The main deck battery had transverse bulkheads that were 80 mm on either end.
 Her conning tower also had 80 mm sides.
 Between the armor and main decks, a cofferdam was erected at sides of the ship, which was lined with cellulose to contain flooding in the event of damage.